Hall Home (circa 1920s) – 1966 first residence for youth – the Charles L. Hall Home; A young Charles L. Hall

 On July 11, 2005, Gayle R. Klopp joined Gayla Sherman as co-executive director.
-The husband-wife team, together, brings over 50 years of experience in non-profit and for-profit management to the foster care agency.
-Klopp held management roles in a variety of industries prior to coming to Charles Hall, including not-for-profit, healthcare, consulting, transportation, manufacturing and computer technology organizations.
+The husband-wife team, together, brings almost 60 years of experience in non-profit and for-profit management to the foster care agency.
+Klopp held management roles in a variety of industries prior to coming to Charles Hall, including not-for-profit, healthcare, consulting, transportation, and manufacturing and computer technology organizations.
 His background includes 30 years of experience in business and human resource management, staff development, accounting and computer database design.
 Klopp also served American Baptist Homes of the Midwest as corporate director of human resources for a seven-state region.
-Prior to coming to Charles Hall as co-executive director, Klopp served as a member of the human resources team at MDU Resources, a national/international infrastructure firm located in Bismarck, North Dakota.
+Prior to coming to Charles Hall as co-executive director, Klopp served as a member of the human resources team at MDU Resources, a national/international infrastructure firm located in Bismarck, ND.
 Klopp served in the Second Division, United States Marine Corps during the 1970s.
 His educational background includes degrees in business administration and theology.